ibexa/documentation-user/docs/publishing/advanced_publishing_options.md

         For details, contact your page administrator.

-    To select, click on all events you want to add to the toolbar list.
+    To select, click on all events of the same type you want to add to the toolbar list.

     ![Calendar widget toolbar](img/selection_action_bar.png "Calendar widget toolbar")